 During these fast-paced events, one or more nonprofits present a challenge to a group of corporate volunteers who work together to develop solutions and recommendations before coming back together to “pitch” their ideas.
 Nonprofits gain solutions to their business challenges, new tools and resources, and a fresh perspective on how they can optimize their operations.
 Volunteers benefit from opportunities to flex their skills in new and creative ways, connect with colleagues they might not interact with on a regular basis, and strengthen their sense of purpose at work.

-Catch up on our latest podcast episodes from Summer 2021!
+Catch up on the latest Pro Bono Perspectives podcast episodes from October 2021!